Yugandhar-G/sudoku-solver/README.md

-Here's a clean and structured Markdown version of your text, formatted for clarity and presentation:

----

 # Solving Sudoku Puzzles: A Comparative Study of Backtracking, Reinforcement Learning, and MRV Heuristic
 **Course**: AI 801 - Foundations of Artificial Intelligence